JD2112/docker-sc2reporter/docs/DEV_ENV.md

-# Usage guide for development
+# Installation guide for development

 In order to run the application first clone the project:
 ```bash